The Forgotten Promises of Christmas

 The Amillennial view is based upon the supposition that the Bible does not mean what it says.
 To substantiate the viewpoint, its proponents are forced to spiritualize Scripture.

-Thus, in their interpretation of the passage quoted at the beginning of this article from Luke, they convert the throne of David into the throne of God and the house of Jacob becomes the Church.
-They then conclude that the promises have been fulfilled in the current reign of Jesus from His father’s throne over His Church.
+Thus, in their interpretation of the last three promises made to Mary by Gabriel, they convert the throne of David into the throne of God and the house of Jacob becomes the Church.
+They then conclude that the promises have been fulfilled in the current reign of Jesus from His Father’s throne over His Church.

 The Throne of David